 Patrice joined Watsi on March 12th, 2013.
-Six years ago, Patrice joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Patrice's most recent donation traveled 8,700 miles to support Kolongo, a hardworking student from Tanzania, to fund corrective surgery so that he can walk easily.
+1,770 other people also joined Watsi on that day!
+Patrice's most recent donation traveled 8,500 miles to support Kyle, a baby girl from Kenya, to fund surgery for her birth condition.

 Patrice has funded healthcare for 169 patients in 14 countries.